Fun Kids’ Stocking Stuffers – From creative to clever, practical to pure fun, here’s a stocking stuffer kids idea for every kid on your list!

 15. A FUN PACK OF PLAYING CARDS.
 After loving the Little Leaders and She Persisted books, Sophie would love this little set of inspiring women playing cards!
 I love the illustrations.
 Or, there’s this fun set of Harry Potter cards that might be perfect.

-- PS – Prefer to include a little game?
-These are some of our tried-and-true favorites.
+PS – Prefer to include a little game?
+These are some of our tried-and-true favorite family games.

 16. BATH FOAM.
 A friend gave Milo & Sophie one of these bath foams last year and we are JUST finishing them up.
 Both kids LOVE THEM!
 Whether you use these in a bath or shower, or just pull them out for some sensory play, bath foam makes a great kids’ stocking stuffer!